 2024 Solar Eclipse

-Share the magic of your community during the 2024 solar eclipse
+Sharing the magic of rural communities during the 2024 solar eclipse

-Communities across southern Indiana will align directly with the path of totality during the 2024 solar eclipse.
-This provides a unique opportunity for Hoosiers and tourists alike to explore the cultural dimensions and creative inspiration of a solar event that will remain in our memories for a lifetime.
+Communities across southern Indiana aligned directly with the path of totality during the 2024 solar eclipse.
+This provided a unique opportunity for Hoosiers and tourists alike to explore the cultural dimensions and creative inspiration of a solar event that will remain in our memories for a lifetime.

 The Path of Totality

-Indiana counties in the path of totality will experience a period when the sun is 100% covered.
-Other counties in Indiana will experience 90% coverage.
+Indiana counties in the path of totality experienced a period when the sun was 100% covered.
+Other counties in Indiana experienced 90% coverage.

 Counties in the path of totality include: